usnistgov/psud/README.md

-#PURPOSE
+# PURPOSE

 The purpose of this software is to measure the Probability of Successful Delivery (PSuD) of a push-to-talk network.
 PSuD generally describes the likelihood that a message of a given length.

-Currently there is no, published, paper on PSuD, check back with PSCR@PSCR.gov for more information.
+Currently there is no published paper on PSuD, check back with PSCR@PSCR.gov for more information.

 # HARDWARE REQUIREMENTS
 - 1 computer able to run Python 3.9 or newer
 - 1 audio interface
-- 2 communications devices for testing
+- 2 push-to-talk communications devices for testing
-- QoE box for connecting radios to
+- QoE hardware
-- cables to connect test devices to QoE box
+- cables to connect test devices to QoE hardware
-- Audio cables to connect QoE box to audio interface
+- Audio cables to connect QoE hardware to audio interface

 # RUNNING MEASUREMENT SOFTWARE